Drop-OSS/drop/CONTRIBUTING.md

 ## Translation

 If you want to help translate Drop, we would love to have your help!
 You can do so on our weblate instance.
-Please make sure to read the [message format syntax](https://vue-i18n.intlify.dev/guide/essentials/syntax.html) page before starting.
-Failure to do so may result in your translations causing errors in Drop.
+Please make sure to **read** the [message format syntax](https://vue-i18n.intlify.dev/guide/essentials/syntax.html) page before starting.
+We use this special syntax to enable high quality translations, and failure to do so may result in your translations **causing errors** in Drop.

 ## Commit Guidelines